nf-core/website/markdown/developers/modules.md

 ## What is the `meta` map?

-In nf-core DSL2 pipelines, to add sample information and metadata, we use a meta variable.
+In nf-core DSL2 pipelines, to add sample-specific information and metadata that is carried throughout the pipeline, we use a meta variable.
 This avoids the need to create separate channels for each new characteristic.
 The meta variable can be passed down to processes as a tuple of the channel containing the actual samples, e.g. FastQ files, and the meta variable.
-The `meta map` is a [groovy map](https://www.tutorialspoint.com/groovy/groovy_maps.htm), which is like a python dictionary.
+The `meta map` is a [groovy map](https://www.tutorialspoint.com/groovy/groovy_maps.htm), which is like a python dictionary, as shown below:

 ```nextflow
 [id: 'test', single_end: false]
 ```

-Thus, the information can be accessed by the key i.e. `meta.id`
+Thus, the information can be accessed within processes and `module.conf` files with the key i.e. `meta.id`

 The meta variable can be passed down to processes as a tuple of the channel containing the actual samples, e.g. FastQ files, and the meta variable.

 ```nextflow
 input:
 tuple val(meta), path(reads)